Willowra School, Shade Structure, Basketball Court and Playground

 Design Approvals

-Ensuring all designs were approved by the Principal before commencement required thorough communication and adherence
+Ensuring all designs were approved by the Principal before commencement required thorough communication and adherence to specific requirements.

-Addressing these challenges was crucial to the successful completion of the project, ensuring it met the client’s goals and provided a safe, functional, and culturally respectful environment for
+Addressing these challenges was crucial to the successful completion of the project, ensuring it met the client’s goals and provided a safe, functional, and culturally respectful environment for the students

 Approach